 Repetitive exercises will only improve your balance so much.
 Great balance is directly related to your motor cortex plasticity, meaning how quickly you can respond to new stimuli.

-A recent study was conducted across Germany, Finland, and Denmark, in which scientists compared the data pertaining to their subjects’ motor cortex plasticity.
-While incredibly fit, endurance athletes such as runners and cross-country skiers proved to have the same elasticity as non-athletes.
-Skill-trained dancers, gymnasts, and figure skaters, on the other hand, had dramatically higher plasticity.
-Whereas the repetitive training for endurance athletes often caused the brain to go on autopilot, the unpredictable nature of training for dancers, gymnasts, and skaters caused their neurons to be primed for action.
+A recent study was conducted across Germany, Finland and Denmark, in which scientists compared the data pertaining to their subjects’ motor cortex plasticity.
+Incredibly fit, endurance athletes such as runners and cross-country skiers proved to have the same elasticity as non-athletes, while skill-trained dancers, gymnasts and figure skaters had dramatically higher plasticity.
+The repetitive training for endurance athletes often caused the brain to go on autopilot, while the unpredictable nature of training for dancers, gymnasts and skaters caused their neurones to be primed for action.

 Have you been keeping up with balance practice this whole time?
-Share your favorite moves with us below!
+Share your favourite moves with us below.

 This story was originally published at an earlier date and has since been updated.